cosmos/sdk-tutorials/academy/3-ibc/4-clients.md

 </HighlightBox>

 In addition, you can see that the function expects a `ClientState`.
 This `ClientState` will look different depending on which type of client is to be created for IBC.
-In the case of Cosmos-SDK chains and the corresponding implementation of ibc-go, the [CometBFT client](https://github.com/cosmos/ibc/tree/main/spec/client/ics-007-tendermint-client#client-state) is offered out of the box:
+In the case of Cosmos-SDK chains and the corresponding implementation of ibc-go, the [CometBFT (Tendermint) client](https://github.com/cosmos/ibc/tree/main/spec/client/ics-007-tendermint-client#client-state) is offered out of the box:

 ```typescript
 interface ClientState {